IYanakiev34/CPP-Part2/w1/Notes.md

 5. Bitset test(size_t idx) function test if bit at position i is set (starts from the back)
    - 00000011 -> bit.test(0) = 1

+## Exercise 4

+### Part 1

+istreams define explicit bool operator.
+The method getline returns an istream which we want to convert to bool,however since we try to do it implicitly to compiler complains.
+If we perform a static cast to bool now we make it explicit thus we can compiler the code this involves changing the body of the function.

+### Part 2

+If we do not wish to change the body we could do the following.
+Since we know that the problem is in the implicit conversion of the istream to bool then we might just return a reference to the istream itself and let the evaluation happen inside the while loop condition.
+Changing the return type to `std::istream&` makes the code compile again and the program runs as expected.

 ## Exercise 5

 ### Why is First::fun called?